TMC nominates Sushmita Dev to Rajya Sabha

-The TMC on Tuesday nominated Sushmita Dev, who recently joined the party after quitting the Congress, to the upper house of Parliament.
+The Trinamool Congress (TMC) on Tuesday nominated former All India Mahila Congress president Sushmita Dev for a Rajya Sabha bypoll scheduled to be held on October 4.
+This came almost a month after Dev joined the party.

-“We are extremely pleased to nominate @SushmitaDevAITC to the Upper House of the Parliament. @MamataOfficial’s vision to empower women and ensure their maximum participation in politics shall help our society to achieve much more!” the party tweeted.
+Announcing Dev’s nomination, the TMC tweeted, “We are extremely pleased to nominate @SushmitaDevAITC to the Upper House of the Parliament. @MamataOfficial’s vision to empower women and ensure their maximum participation in politics shall help our society to achieve much more!”

-We are extremely pleased to nominate @SushmitaDevAITC to the Upper House of the Parliament.@MamataOfficial‘s vision to empower women and ensure their maximum participation in politics shall help our society to achieve much more!
+Thanking the party and TMC chief Mamata Banerjee, the former Silchar MP tweeted, “I am overwhelmed.
+I Thank my leader @MamataOfficial from the bottom of my heart.
+Her conviction to see more women in parliament is exemplary.
+To give someone from North East is path breaking.
+I will do my very best.”

+Dev, who was also the national spokesperson of the Congress, sent her resignation letter to Congress president Sonia Gandhi on August 15 but didn’t mention her reasons for quitting the party.
+She wrote, “I cherish my three-decade-long association with the Indian National Congress…I hope I have your good wishes as I begin a new chapter in my life of public service.”

 📣 The Indian Express is now on Telegram.
 Click here to join our channel (@indianexpress) and stay updated with the latest headlines